A Galvin-Hajnal theorem for generalized cardinal characteristics: Introduction

 One of the central aspects of research into cardinal arithmetic is the study of certain methods of measuring the ``size" of the power set of a cardinal $\kappa$ that are in a sense \emph{finer} than simply looking at the value of $2^\kappa$.
 At singular cardinals, these methods come from two primary sources, with some overlap between the two: \begin{itemize} \item Shelah's PCF theory; \item generalizations of cardinal characteristics of the continuum to singular cardinals. \end{itemize} Certain of these methods are known to satisfy versions of Silver's theorem or the Galvin-Hajnal theorem.
-For example, in \cite[\S 2, Claim 2.4]{cardinal_arithmetic}, Shelah proves a variation of Theorem \ref{galvin_hajnal_thm} involving PCF-theoretic pseudopowers $\mathrm{pp}_J(\kappa)$ and $\mathrm{pp}_J(\kappa_i)$ in place of the cardinals $2^\kappa$ and $2^{\kappa_i}$, respectively.
-Also, Kojman, in \cite{kojman_density}, proves that certain \emph{density} numbers satisfy an analogue of Silver's theorem (see Section \ref{density_section} for details).
+For example, in \cite[\S 2, Claim 2.4]{cardinal_arithmetic}, Shelah proves a variation of Theorem \ref{galvin_hajnal_thm} involving PCF-theoretic pseudopowers $\mathrm{pp}_J(\kappa)$ and $\mathrm{pp}_J(\kappa_i)$ in place of the cardinals $2^\kappa$ and $2^{\kappa_i}$; in \cite[Lemma 3.8]{rinot_milner_sauer}, Rinot proves a version of Silver's theorem for covering numbers; and in \cite{kojman_density}, Kojman proves that certain \emph{density} numbers satisfy an analogue of Silver's theorem (see Section \ref{density_section} for details).